ChinmayMittal/IITD-CSE/3rd-year/internship-season/tips/cv.md

 #### Scholastic achievements

 - I think this is something that companies look at a lot.
 Don't forget to mention things like JEE rank, DRs, Scholarships, Olympiads, other prizes.
-- I recommend keeping this chronological / in order of importance with dates right alined.
+- I recommend keeping this chronological / in order of importance with dates right aligned.
 - Highlight the ranks, scores etc.

 #### Internships